 This is the same paragraph translated into speaking persons language:

-Another difference between speaking and non speaking, is verbal speech is immediate.
+A difference between speaking and non speaking, is verbal speech is immediate.
 Its pace is fast.
-People with verbal speech communicate their ideas and information quickly.
-Non verbal communication is much slower and takes time.
-This changes the trajectory of conversations.
+Verbal speech communicates ideas and information quickly.
+Non-verbal communication is slower.
+It takes time.

 You can see in this the language code differences in how I use language, my ‘native language’ is very different to a speaking persons language.
 Much of what people say, the words they use, do not have a definition in how I understand language.